 I figure that the one thing that I always ask myself when I see that someone else is divorced, is "what happened?" so...

-...I see it that I lost my wife of 15 years to Paranoid Schizophrenia, while we were living in Spain.
+...I lost my wife to Paranoid Schizophrenia, while we were living in Spain.
 Which is not to say she died, rather that she stopped taking her medication, gave up on life, gave up on us, and pretty much gave up on everything important, and then could not be convinced to not leave me, and instead she filed for divorce; which subsequently required me to leave her there in her country, and move back to the States, as my legal residency in Spain was dependent upon being married to her, a Spaniard.

-Despite being otherwise "laid-back" personally, I know I can get a little wound-up emotionally about politics, although I do a decent job of still being polite, but I know that bothers some people, so I thought I should mention it.
+Despite being otherwise "laid-back" personally, I know I can get a little wound-up emotionally about politics.
+Although I do a decent job of still being polite, I know it bothers some people, so I thought I should mention it.
 I love liberty and also conservative values, more than I like the Republican Party itself.
-I don't think voters need to be classified into just two party affiliations, but if you have somehow deluded yourself into thinking that a good Mormon can support Democrats, (even in Utah or Nevada,) we simply WON'T get along on politics, period.
+I don't think voters need to be classified into just two party affiliations, but if you have somehow deluded yourself into thinking that a good Mormon can support a Democrat, (even in Utah or Nevada,) we simply won't get along on politics, period.
 But, life is not all about politics, it's just something I enjoy talking about.